Punctured logarithmic maps: Punctured maps

 \subsubsection{The balancing condition}

 The above discussion fits well with the tropical balancing condition at vertices of the dual graph of $C^\circ$.
-In fact, the statement \cite[Prop.~1.15]{LogGW} holds unchanged as there is no balancing condition at the endpoint of a leg $L\in L(G)$.
+In fact, the statement \cite[Prop.\,1.15]{LogGW} holds unchanged as there is no balancing condition at the endpoint of a leg $L\in L(G)$.
 As we will need the balancing condition to prove boundedness, we review this statement here.
-We note that the balancing conditions discussed here are heavily used in applications such as \cite{GSAssoc}, \cite[\S\,4]{GHKS-cubic} or \cite{GSWallStructures}.
+We note that the balancing conditions discussed here are heavily used in applications such as \cite{GSAssoc}, \cite[\S4]{GHKS-cubic} or \cite{GSWallStructures}, {as balancing severely limits the possible combinatorial types.}